-“Nothing about Bluebird Backcountry is new,” Erik Lambert, one of the resort’s co-founders, told SNEWS.
+“Nothing about Bluebird Backcountry is new,” said Erik Lambert, one of the resort’s co-founders.
 “People are doing amazing things to push uphill skiing forward and to improve the learning process, but we haven’t encountered anyone who’s putting all of those pieces into one place to make it comfortable and easy to get started.”

 The idea for Bluebird was born in 2016, when Lambert’s co-founder, Jeff Woodward, took his brother, a backcountry novice, out for a day of touring.